Genevan Psalter: Historical significance

 Several psalms from the Genevan Psalter were translated to German, retaining the melodies, such as "Mein ganzes Herz erhebet dich", a paraphrase of Psalm 138 which was modified several times and became part of Lutheran, Protestant and Catholic hymnals.
 Thus a number of these melodies entered compositions of Johann Sebastian Bach and others.
 More recent composers inspired by the Genevan Psalter are Zoltán Kodály, Frank Martin and Arthur Honegger, amongst others.

 Not quite a dozen years after the publication of the Genevan Psalter in 1573, the Lobwasser Psalter was published by legal scholar Ambrosius Lobwasser and found its way into the public worship of the Reformed Churches in, e.g., Zürich.
 The Lobwasser Psalter in turn served as the model for Czech and Hungarian versifications of the Genevan psalms.

 A Czech-language edition of the Genevan Psalms was prepared by Jiří Strejc (also known as Georg Vetter, 1536–1599), who was born in the Moravian village of Zábřeh and became a minister in the Unity of the Brethren, the ecclesiastical heirs of the ill-fated pre-reformer Jan Hus (c.
 1369–1415).
 It was still being used as recently as the turn of the last century.

 In Hungary Albert Szenczi Molnár versified the psalms in the Hungarian language, and they are still sung today in the Reformed Church congregations in the Lands of the Crown of St. Stephen, including Hungary and parts of Romania and Ukraine.

 The Reformed Church in Japan has completed a translation of all 150 psalms to be sung to the Genevan tunes, and this Japanese Genevan Psalmody has been recorded by members of the Bach Collegium Japan conducted by Masaaki Suzuki.

 Tunes

 Homorhythmic (i.e., hymn-style) arrangement of the tune "Old 124th", from the Genevan Psalter.

-In the complete edition of 1562 only 124 tunes were used for the 150 psalms.
+In the complete edition of 1562, 124 tunes were used for the 150 psalms.
 Of the tunes which are used repeatedly, 15 occur twice, four occur three times and one occurs four times, in the following combinations: